bedrocklinux/bedrocklinux-website/markdown/1.0beta2/install.md

 you get farther into the instructions.
 This is especially true if you are doing the manual install so that you have at least one kernel image.

+The tarball you expanded in the previous step provided a minimal stratum called "fallback" to use in case of emergencies.
+It does not provide a kernel image, but does provide things such as a minimal init system and shell.

 Go [here](strata.html) to acquire other ~{strata~} then return to the instructions here.
 Consider opening that link in another tab/window.

 ## {id="configure"} Configure